krishauser/Klampt/Python/docs/source/Manual-Installation.rst

 You should also obtain:

 -  For Linux platforms, an OpenGL installation for your graphics card.
 If you do not have a graphics card (e.g., are running a bare Docker container), you can install the Mesa software renderer.
-Try ``sudo apt-get install libgl1-mesa-dev``.
+You may try ``sudo apt-get install sudo apt install libopengl0`` (if you have a graphics card) or ``sudo apt-get install libgl1-mesa-dev`` (if you have no graphics card).
 -  PyOpenGL for visualization.
 Try ``pip install PyOpenGL``.
 -  PyQt5 is highly recommended for resource editing and improved visualization.
 Try ``pip install PyQt5``.